neonito/my-list-of-browser-plugins/README.md

 https://addons.mozilla.org/en-US/firefox/addon/librejs/

-**uBlock Origin - an add-on that blocks ads and other unwanted elements on websites.**
+**uBlock Origin - an addon that blocks ads and other unwanted elements on websites.**

 **Privacy Badger - protects your privacy by blocking elements that track you on websites.**